reverentgeek/okta.github.io/_source/_posts/2019-06-04-what-the-heck-is-sign-in-with-apple.md

 gem install jwt
 ```

 Now the `jwt` gem should be available for use.
 Fill in the missing values at the top of this file, and save it as `client_secret.rb`.
 You should already have the `client_id` value from the previous step.
 You'll also need your Apple Team ID.
 This is displayed in a few places, but the most convenient is in the top right corner of the screen.
+Use the Key ID you found in the previous step.

 {% img blog/sign-in-with-apple/19-find-team-id.png alt:"Find your team ID in the top right corner" width:"300" %}{: .center-image }